harryho/vue-crm/README.md

 # Vue 2 CRM

-> A simple Vue.js CRM starter project based on Vue 2 PWA template.
+> A simple Vue.js CRM project based on Vue 2 PWA template with Vuetify.

 * This starter project is built-in with Vue 2 PWA from scratch.
 * The whole UI is built on the Vuetify